fpryor33/ConleyDynamics.jl/docs/src/man/homology.md

 [lefschetz:42a](@cite).

-As we saw earlier, a Lefschetz complex ``X`` is a collection of cells which associated nonnegative dimensions, together with a boundary map ``\partial`` which is induced by the incidence coefficient map ``\kappa``.
+As we saw earlier, a Lefschetz complex ``X`` is a collection of cells with associated nonnegative dimensions, together with a boundary map ``\partial`` which is induced by the incidence coefficient map ``\kappa``.
 The fundamental idea behind homology is to turn this underlying information into an algebraic form in such a way that the boundary map becomes a linear